21salyut12/cybersecurity/recon/description.md

 # Reconnaissance scripts

-## This folder contains reconnaissance custom scripts that either automate or simply gathering information on target systems.
+## This folder contains reconnaissance custom scripts that either automate or simplify gathering information on target systems.

 ### A few mitigation solutions
 1. Implement firewalls to filter incoming traffic.